Health Insurance Reform Could Lead to Patient Abandonment: Why the Silence?

 Will Washington cancel coverage for millions of patients and unleash a tidal wave of litigation on the U.S. healthcare system?
 I challenge leaders in healthcare and government to address this question.

-Not a day goes by that we don’t read something about the effort to repeal and replace the Affordable Care Act.
-The House of Representatives passed their version of the American Health Care Act in May and the Senate issued its version for consideration, only to delay a vote that was to take place as soon as Independence Day.
-Whether they can then reconcile the differences and get a bill to the President is very much an open question.
+Not a day goes by that we don’t read something about the effort to repeal and/or replace the Affordable Care Act.
+The House of Representatives passed their version of the American Health Care Act in May and the Senate so far has not been able to gather enough votes to repeal or replace.
+Whether they could reconcile the differences and get a bill to the President remains an open question.

 Politics aside, what matters most to me is what I am not hearing—details about a specific, well-thought policy that would preserve access to care and protect the healthcare system from what could become a litigation nightmare.